KAI ham knife & meat knife

 What is a ham knife?
 Do I need it?
-At least we can answer the first question directly.
-A ham knife is a fillet or carving knife with a blade of at least 20 cm in length.
-You need it for cleanly filleting or portioning wider meat and fish pieces, such as a ham or salmon.
-The longer blade length helps you to fillet the cutting material with few strokes.
-Of course, it can also be used to perfectly cut smaller pieces.
-So, the answer to the second question is: Of course, you need a KAI ham knife!
+At least for the first question, we provide a direct answer.
+A ham knife is a filleting or carving knife with a blade length of at least 20 cm.
+You need it for cleanly filleting or portioning larger pieces of meat and fish, such as ham or salmon.
+The longer blade length helps you fillet the food with just a few strokes.
+Of course, it can also perfectly cut smaller pieces.
+So the answer to the second question is: Of course, you need a KAI ham knife!

-Ham knives, along with salmon knives and yanagiba knives, have the longest blades.
-They have narrow blades and backs and are usually slightly flexible.
-As mentioned before, with a KAI ham knife, you can easily cut serrano into thin slices with just a few strokes.
-Or into wide slices, as you desire.
-Often, the blades have so-called kullens ground into them, which inhibit the sticking of the cutting material.
-We probably don't need to mention that you can easily cut a fillet or roast with the ham knife.
-We did it anyway, just to be sure.
+Ham knives, along with salmon knives and Yanagiba knives, have the longest blades.
+They have narrow blades and spines and are usually slightly flexible.
+As mentioned, you can use a KAI ham knife to cut Serrano into wafer-thin slices with just a few strokes.
+Or into wide slices, depending on your preference.
+Often, the blades have what are called hollows ground into them, which prevent the food from sticking.
+We probably don't need to mention that you can also easily cut a fillet or roast with the ham knife.
+We mentioned it anyway, just to be safe.

 Please continue reading here